Study smarter with Fiveable

 The simplest strategy checks every possible alignment between pattern and text.
 While inefficient, understanding this baseline helps you appreciate what more sophisticated algorithms optimize.

 These algorithms invest upfront computation to build auxiliary data structures from the pattern, enabling smarter comparisons that skip redundant work.
-The key insight: information about the pattern's internal structure tells us where mismatches can't possibly lead to matches.
+The core insight: information about the pattern's internal structure tells us where mismatches can't possibly lead to matches.

-Compare: KMP vs. Z Algorithm—both achieve time through pattern preprocessing, but KMP uses the LPS array for suffix-to-prefix matching while Z computes prefix matches at each position.
-If an exam asks about streaming text (character by character), KMP is your answer; for batch processing, Z is often simpler to implement.
+$) that appears in neither, then compute the Z-array in a single pass.
+Any position where indicates a match.Compare: KMP vs. Z Algorithm: both achieve time through pattern preprocessing, but KMP uses the LPS array for suffix-to-prefix matching while Z computes prefix matches at each position.
+If an exam asks about streaming text (character by character), KMP is your answer since it never needs to look back.
+For batch processing where you have the full text available, Z is often simpler to implement and reason about.

-Compare: KMP vs. Boyer-Moore—KMP scans left-to-right and guarantees worst case, while Boyer-Moore scans right-to-left and can be faster in practice but has worst case.
-For exam questions about guaranteed performance, choose KMP; for practical performance on English text, Boyer-Moore typically wins.
+Compare: KMP vs. Boyer-Moore: KMP scans left-to-right and guarantees worst case, while Boyer-Moore scans right-to-left and can be faster in practice but has worst case.
+For exam questions about guaranteed performance, choose KMP.
+For practical performance on English text, Boyer-Moore typically wins.

 When you need to perform many searches on the same text, preprocessing the text (not just the pattern) becomes worthwhile.
 These structures trade significant preprocessing time and space for extremely fast queries.